 Stories from the north

 Every country has its own way to celebrate Christmas, and Sweden is no exception.
-And even though every family has their own traditions, some things are exactly the same in almost every household on the 24th of December.
+Here are some examples of Swedish Christmas traditions.

 The oldest food on the buffet today is ”lutfisk”.
 Lutfisk is a dried fish, bleached in birch ashes until white, hard and thin.
 In order to eat it, the fish must be soaked in clear water for a week.
 It’s eaten with green peas, butter and white hollandaise sauce.
 The old recipes though, dated back as far as to the 1400’s, also include almonds and raisins.